 It also attracted the attention of veteran venture capital firm Accel Partners, who in 2010 invested $60 million into Atlassian.
 Since then the company has only continued to grow, opening new offices in San Francisco; Amsterdam; and Chiyoda City, Tokyo.
 Today they service customers in 92 different countries, and have purchased a number of smaller companies.

 Atlassian’s stable of products includes at least ten different programs and related add-ons, but Jira and Confluence, Application Lifecycle Management and Enterprise Social solutions respectively, are currently its largest.

-Jira is Atlassian’s flagship program, which, as an ALM solution, streamlines the entire process of software development through a variety of features:
+Jira is Atlassian’s flagship program, which, as a top ALM solution, streamlines the entire process of software development through a variety of features:

 Confluence, the company’s enterprise social solution, similarly focuses on a user base of developers by letting users of the internal social network publish product documents like release notes, product manuals, and user guides.
 Excerpts of source code can be seamlessly copied and pasted into messages on Confluence, which can then be brought to the attention of relevant people through Twitter-style @mentions.

 Atlassian’s solutions, Jira and Confluence especially, are used by a bevy of high-profile clients including Facebook, Pixar, and NASA.
 For more info on Atlassian and their suite of products check out their site.
 To compare Atlassian to other application development solutions, browse our free Top 10 Application Lifecycle Management Software report.